This menu is

 Artist/Titles

-This routine can find+fix the naming of items where
+This routine can find+fix the naming of items where the Title

-it moved to the "Artist" field, eg: ARTIST123 - MY SONG feat.
-ARTIST99.wav
+to the "Artist" field, eg: ARTIST123 - MY SONG feat.
+ARTIST99.wav becomes

-becomes ARTIST123 feat.
+ARTIST123 feat.
 ARTIST99 - MY SONG.wav

-Sync WAV
+Sync WAV Files

-This routine works with your MP3 tracks loaded into the main
+works with your MP3 tracks loaded into the main view, having set a WAV Folder in

-look for matching filenames (ignoring paths and file extensions) to collate any
+the Configuration - the process will look for matching filenames (ignoring paths

-differences between your MP3 and CD/Linear WAV files.
+and file extensions) to collate any differences between your MP3 and CD/Linear

 Once the routing is complete, 4 files are created in the main MyLibrary application folder, 2 tabbed text files of matching+missing data, plus 2 M3U playlist files of found+missing files.
 A summary message is also offered telling you how many files were matched (and missing) so you can quickly see how well your library is doing for "CD" quality versions.